-You can read the full story of the how the RASA was developed by reading the white paper from Celestron.
-It is an interesting read, not only from the perspective of the unique optical design of the RASA, but how optical designs affect astrophotography in general.
+You can read the full story of how the RASA was developed by reading the white paper from Celestron.
+It is an interesting read, not only from the perspective of the unique optical design of the RASA but how optical designs affect astrophotography in general.

 Why this is a Big Deal

 As you may know, I have used apochromatic refractor telescopes over the past 8 years for deep sky astrophotography.
 I love that they are compact, lightweight, and capable of capturing incredibly sharp, flat, and well-corrected images.